Google Earth Studio is a web-based animation tool for Google Earth’s satellite and 3D imagery. It was first released in 2018 as an invite only beta.

 .

-I tried to make the filename really long, hoping for some kind of buffer overflow that would make the filename end with .html
+I tried to make the filename really long, hoping for some kind of overflow vulnerability that would make the filename end with .html

 .